Feature #572

 I think you asked already in the past for the fhelp thing.
 I remember that I looked into this, but I’m not sure what the conclusion was.
 I think to remember that fhelp hardcodes the paths where it looks for the help file, so the only solution was to write another tool ... but maybe there is also another solution.
 I think it is sufficient to look up the fhelp script ...

-#2 Updated by Deil Christoph almost 9 years ago
+#2 Updated by Deil Christoph over 9 years ago

 • Target version set to 1.0.0